iirds-consortium/specification/sections/content/selfcontained-a.md

 # Self-contained iiRDS/A Packages

-An iiRDS package is self-contained if all URIs used in the iiRDS XHTML5 files point to local resources contained in the package except for the following cross-reference mechanisms:
+An iiRDS package is self-contained if all URIs used in the <a>iiRDS XHTML5</a> files point to local resources contained in the package except for the following cross-reference mechanisms:

 <dl>
   <dt>attribute `href`</dt>